WarWizardY/IBM-Stock-Analysis/README.md

 # IBM-Stock-Analysis

+Stock analysis project using Python and Plotly to visualize Tesla and Gamestop stock data.
-created for the stock analysis project dashboard
+Created for the IBM Data Science stock dashboard project.